Delticom: History

 Delticom was founded in Hanover in 1999 by Rainer Binder and Andreas Prüfer, two former managers at Continental AG.

 In 2000, Delticom AG launched ReifenDirekt.de, its first online shop for end consumers.
 This was followed in June of the same year by Autoreifenonline.de, the first such outlet for trade customers.
 In August 2001, Delticom set up its first subsidiary in the form of Delticom Ltd. in the United Kingdom and launched mytyres.co.uk, its first online tyre shop in a non-German speaking country.

 In April 2002, the firm was nominated for the German Business Start-Up Award (Deutscher Gründerpreis) and achieved a top-three placement in the category for fast-growing companies.
 From 2003, the firm expanded its existing tyre range by adding engine oils, motor cycle batteries, rear and roof carrier systems and car parts.
 In November 2003, Delticom won a cash award in the German Internet Prize for its Internet tyre retail concept.
 In December of the same year, it won the 2003 World Summit Award.

-In September 2004, Delticom AG acquired new investors in the form of Nord Holding and RBK (both based in Hanove. permitting further international expansion.
+In September 2004, Delticom AG acquired new investors in the form of Nord Holding and RBK (both based in Hanover) permitting further international expansion.
 A further prize came Delticom's way in October 2004 when it secured third place in the "Deloitte Technology Fast50" Competition.
 The company won recognition for being one of the fastest growing German technological companies not quoted on the stock exchange.

 Delticom has been quoted in the Prime Standard market segment of the Frankfurt Stock Exchange.
 From 19 December 2008 until 22 June 2015 Delticom Shares have been a part of SDAX.
 The share is also traded on the Nisax20 Index in Lower Saxony.

 In September 2013, Delticom acquired its competitor Tirendo for approximately €50 million.